Bestvina-Brady discrete Morse theory and Vietoris-Rips complexes

 \begin{proof} For $r\ge 0$ choose $N$ large enough that $N>\frac{2r}{2-\sqrt{3}}$ and $\frac{f(t)}{t}<1-\frac{r}{t}-\frac{\sqrt{3}}{2}$ for all $t\ge N$.
 (The first assumption ensures that $0<1-\frac{r}{t}-\frac{\sqrt{3}}{2}$ for all $t\ge N$, making the second assumption possible.)
 Let $x,y\in X$ with $d(x,y)=t\ge N$.
 Choose a geodesic from $x$ to $y$ and let $z$ be its midpoint.
 Let $w\in \overline{B}_t(x)\cap \overline{B}_t(y)$.
 Let $\Delta$ be a geodesic triangle with vertices $x,y,w$ such that the geodesic whose midpoint is $z$ is the side of $\Delta$ from $x$ to $y$.
 Note that in the comparison triangle $\overline{\Delta}$ we have $d(\overline{z},\overline{w})\le t\frac{\sqrt{3}}{2}$, so we know $d(z,w)\le t\frac{\sqrt{3}}{2}+f(t)$.
 Our assumptions ensure that $f(t)<t(1-\frac{r}{t}-\frac{\sqrt{3}}{2})$, so $d(z,w)<t-r$ as desired. \end{proof}

 Since $\CAT(0)$ and hyperbolic geodesic spaces are asymptotically $\CAT(0)$, Lemma~\ref{lem:asymp_cat0} says they satisfy the Arbitrarily Pinched Strong Link Criterion.

-\begin{remark} The proof of Lemma~\ref{lem:asymp_cat0} would work with $\frac{\sqrt{3}}{2}$ replaced uniformly by any constant strictly less than $1$, so one could use a generalization of asymptotically $\CAT(0)$ that allows ``fatter'' comparison triangles (though not as fat as, e.g., the 90-90-90 triangles in $S^2$).
+\begin{remark} The proof of Lemma~\ref{lem:asymp_cat0} would work with $\frac{\sqrt{3}}{2}$ replaced everywhere by any constant strictly less than $1$, so one could use a generalization of asymptotically $\CAT(0)$ that allows ``fatter'' comparison triangles (though not as fat as, e.g., the 90-90-90 triangles in $S^2$).
 We will revisit this in the proof of Proposition~\ref{prop:spheres}. \end{remark}